Jackson glove, Harrison guitar up for grabs at Music Icons auction

-BEVERLY HILLS, Calif Michael Jackson's glove and George Harrison's guitar star in an auction next week which could fetch up to $4 million.
+BEVERLY HILLS, Calif Michael Jackson's glove and George Harrison's guitar star in an auction next week which could fetch up to $4 million (2.62 million pounds).

 Julien's Auctions will host its Music Icons sale on May 15-16 in New York.
 Among the music royalty items on sale are an American flag tank top worn by Madonna and a black crown worn by Beyonce in her "Haunted" music video.